 My Dog Started to Gag

 About 30 minutes later Lulu started gagging.
 Then we knew.
 Unfortunately she threw up right on the middle of our living room rug.
 Yuck.
 Then she vomited a second time on a towel we had rushed to throw in front of her.
-After throwing up a second time, she seemed better I took her out for a walk and she seemed to be in good spirits.
+After throwing up a second time, she seemed better.
+I even took her out for a walk that day and she seemed to be in good spirits.

 Bread Dough is Dangerous to Dogs

-I was worried though because I had read before about the dangers of dogs eating yeast dough.
+I was worried though because I had read before about the dangers of dogs eating dough made from live yeast.
 Basically the raw dough can rise inside their warm bellies, causing bloating.
 Further, the bread dough can block their digestive track and worse.
 It’s a very serious condition and could lead to death of the dog if untreated.

 Dog Ate Bread Dough